CVEDB/cvedb.github.io/docs/COUNTING.md

-# CVEDB Data Counting Methodology
+# CVE DB Data Counting Methodology

-This document explains how CVE data is counted and filtered throughout the CVEDB pipeline, ensuring all numbers are auditable and consistent.
+This document explains how CVE DATA is counted and filtered throughout the CVE DB pipeline, ensuring all numbers are auditable and consistent.

 ## Data Sources